Anna Kuznetsova: 2019–2021

 In December 2019, after the publication of the law on domestic violence was drafted, Kuznetsova explained to reporters that she repeatedly, gave a negative opinion of the draft, because its norms do not comply with the Russian Constitution.
 She stated that the bill duplicates the norms of other laws and urged to consider whether it's needed at all.

 In September 2021, after being elected to the State Duma, she resigned from the office of Children's Rights Commissioner.

 Member of the State Duma

 In June 2021, Kuznetsova was proposed by President Vladimir Putin as one of the leading candidates of the United Russia party list for the 2021 legislative election.

 On 19 September 2021, she was elected to the State Duma on the party list of United Russia.
 After that, she resigned from the office of Children's Rights Commissioner.

 On 5 October 2021, Kuznetsova was nominated for the office of Deputy Chair of the State Duma.

+Sanctions

 In response to the Russian invasion of Ukraine which Kuznetsova voted for, she was sanctioned by the European Union in February 2022, by Switzerland and the United Kingdom in March 2022, by Japan in April 2022, by Australia in May 2022, by Ukraine and the United States in September 2022, by New Zealand in October 2022, and by Canada in February 2023.

+Removal of Ukrainian Children from Kherson's children's home

+In 2023, Anna Kuznetsova was prominently featured in investigative reporting and the documentary "Putin and Ukraine's Stolen Children," which examined the deportation and forced adoption of Ukrainian children from occupied territories, including the Kherson children's home.
+As Deputy Chair of the State Duma and co-chair of Russia's Parliamentary Commission on Investigation of the Crimes Committed by the Kiev regime Against Minors, Kuznetsova played a key role in shaping official narratives that justified the removal of Ukrainian children from Kherson's children's home and their subsequent transfer to Russia.
+She has made public statements accusing Ukrainian authorities of abuse and trafficking, and has denied international allegations regarding the forced transfer of children.
+Reporting has noted that Kuznetsova's public advocacy and messaging were cited among factors influencing Russian government policy and public explanation of the removals, which have been the subject of widespread international condemnation and multiple criminal investigations.
+The International Criminal Court has implicated Anna Kuznetsova in facilitating the illegal transfer of Ukrainian children through her legislative and advocacy roles, and has issued arrest warrants for both Kuznetsova and President Vladimir Putin for their involvement in the deportation of children from occupied territories.